wiiiiilllllll/willwallace.name/_case-studies/2016-02-15-dynamic-planner.markdown

 color: 9E1B46
 ---
 ## The brief
-Design and development of a bespoke Wordpress theme
+Design and development of a bespoke Wordpress theme for Distribution Technology, a financial software company.

 ## The work
 This was a project with a very quick turnaround, completed while I was part of the team at Siteset Digital.
-The client, Distribution Technology, approached Siteset with a view to redeveloping the website for their main software product, Dynamic Planner.
+Distribution Technology approached Siteset with a view to redeveloping the website for their main software product, Dynamic Planner.

 The aims for the new site were: increased visual impact; implement the new brand style developed for Dynamic Planner; a Wordpess build for ease of use by the client.
 We decided the best way to get the site up and running quickly was to create a custom Wordpress theme, building on the [Naked starter theme][1].
 My role as designer was to create wireframe layouts for the homepage and various content pages, which were then worked up into full Photoshop visual mockups.
 Once these were approved I also worked on front-end development of the site.